adobe/aem-boilerplate/README.md

 ## Local development

-1. Create a new repository based on the `aem-boilerplate` template and add a mountpoint in the `fstab.yaml`
+1. Create a new repository based on the `aem-boilerplate-commerce` template and add a mountpoint in the `fstab.yaml`
 1. Add the [AEM Code Sync GitHub App](https://github.com/apps/aem-code-sync) to the repository
 1. Add your Adobe Commerce SaaS configuration in the `configs.xlsx` sheet in your content repository.
 1. Install all dependencies using `npm i`.